Updated: 12 April, 2017.

-Popularised by the likes of Contiki and Top Deck, there are now a seemingly endless range of companies offering variations on the group tour theme.
-Party buses, cultural trips, eco tours – the list goes on, with seemingly something for everyone.
-Many people shun organised tours completely, however, much preferring to go solo or travel with a small group of friends.
+Popularised by the likes of Contiki and Top Deck, there are now an endless range of companies offering variations on the group tour theme.
+Party buses, cultural trips, eco tours -– the list goes on, with seemingly something for everyone.
+Many people shun them completely, however, preferring to go solo, or travel with a small group of friends.

-If you’re new to the travel game or travelling in more challenging areas, taking a tour allows you to see new places that you might not otherwise have the confidence or ability to get to by yourself.
-In some parts of the world (Africa, for example), tours provide a degree of ease and comfort that you may struggle to manage alone.
+If you’re new to the travel game or travelling in more challenging areas, taking a tour allows you to see new places you might not otherwise have the confidence or ability to get to by yourself.
+In some parts of the world (Africa, for example), tours provide a degree of ease and comfort you may struggle to manage alone.

 As rewarding as solo travel is, there are lonely times too.
 Sitting by yourself in an empty bar or hostel common room is not most people’s idea of fun.
-That’s not a problem on a tour — there’s always someone to go for a drink or explore the city with, and on the longer tours you can forge some great relationships that last well beyond the end of the trip.
+That’s not a problem on a tour — there’s always someone to go for a drink or explore the city with, and on longer tours, you can forge some great relationships that last well beyond the end of the trip.

 While travelling alone is far from unsafe if you take a few sensible precautions, organised group trips are an inherently safer option.
 Being in a group reduces the individual risk of being a victim of petty crime, and having guaranteed accommodation every night means you won’t get caught out wandering round at 3am in a dodgy part of town looking for somewhere to stay.

-There’s also at least a reasonable chance that the coach or truck that you’re travelling on has been serviced recently, and most organised tours tend to avoid areas that are particularly high risk, or at least have some form of security available (convoys, guards, etc).
+There’s also at least a reasonable chance the coach or truck you’re travelling on has been serviced recently, and most organised tours tend to avoid areas that are particularly high risk, or at least have some form of security available (convoys, guards, etc).
 Not having to worry so much about personal safety will make any trip a lot more enjoyable.

 With only a few exceptions — and regardless of what it might say in the brochure — tours are more expensive than doing it yourself.
-The tour companies have significant overheads to cover that you don’t: salaries for guides and office staff, advertising and commissions to name just a few.
+The tour companies have significant overheads to cover that you don’t: salaries for guides and office staff, advertising, and commissions to name just a few.

 Probably the biggest reason to avoid any tour is the inherent lack of flexibility.
-On an organised trip of any length you can guarantee that there will be several places that you barely scratch the surface of before you are hustled back on the bus and moved on to your next destination.
+On an organised trip of any length, you can guarantee there will be several places you barely scratch the surface of before being hustled back on the bus and moved on to your next destination.

 While the better tour companies build a little time and flexibility into the schedule, you are ultimately competing against both the clock and your fellow passengers when trying to spend an extra day here or a few more hours there.
 If you prefer to travel slowly, experience more and see things in your own time, your best — indeed, only — option is to dance to your own beat.

 While you can probably put up with people that bother you for a few days, even the small things start to grate during trips that last weeks or months.
 The structured nature of most group travel exacerbates the situation even more, as it’s often hard to get away for any length of time.

 If you’re new to travelling, going to a challenging part of the world, or just don’t feel like arranging everything yourself, a tour could well be the best option.
-Certainly if you feel that your choice is between taking an organised trip or not going at all, start checking the tour websites now!
+Certainly if you feel your choice is between taking an organised trip or not going at all, start checking the tour websites now!

 Once you have a few group trips under your belt and are looking for more flexible, self-guided and cheaper travel, however, there’s nothing that compares to doing it yourself.
-You get a lot more out of your experiences (both good and bad), tend to meet a lot more locals in more ‘real world’ situations and get to see and do exactly what you want and go wherever the mood takes you.
+You get a lot more out of your experiences (both good and bad), tend to meet a lot more locals in more ‘real world’ situations, and get to see and do exactly what you want and go wherever the mood takes you.